official-stockfish/nnue-pytorch/docs/nnue.md

 #### Linear layer

 We wanted int8 inputs and we can get them without losing too much precision.
 The nature of matrix-purposed SIMD instructions is that, thankfully, the accumulation happens in int32.
 So we don't experience the same issue as in the feature transformer where we're manually adding rows, and we can utilize the int8 multiplication with int32 accumulation to the fullest extent, and only later go back to int8 in the ClippedReLU layer.
+We will add the biases after the accumulation has happened, so they should be stored in int32.

 #### ClippedReLU